Statistics and Reports

 Data can be filtered per date, agent and queue.

-Once generated, each report can be exported in Excel or PDF format, and it can be also scheduled.
+Once generated, each report can be exported in Excel or PDF format, and also scheduled.

 The Agent Activity report shows the following events: